adam-ai1/mostafamizer/README.md

 ## Description

 A starter application for new projects.
-Downsized from Artifism application.
+Downsized from voxcraft Studio application.

 #### Credentials